Tulane MakerSpace Wiki

 We've upgraded our bending brake to a 48" model, replacing the old 24" Pexto.
-Over the Mardi Gras break, we'll install a Tormach Slant-Pro CNC lathe to complement our Tormach CNC milling machine.
-One of the Ultimaker 2 3D printers will be upgraded to a 2+; if it works well, then the other two Ultimakers will get the upgrade as well.
+Over the Mardi Gras break, we installed a Tormach Slant-Pro CNC lathe to complement our Tormach CNC milling machine.
+One of the Ultimaker 2 3D printers was upgraded to a 2+; the other two Ultimakers will get the upgrade as well.
 The upgrade kits are on back-order, however.

-We just installed a Buehler 12" surface grinder, great for smoothing the rough surfaces on 3D printed models.
-We also just set up two Autodesk Ember SLA printers.
-Over Winter break, a Jet horizontal band saw and a 36" Eastwood blast cabinet with glass bead media were installed.
+Other recent additions include a Buehler 12" surface grinder, two Autodesk Ember SLA printers, a Jet horizontal band saw and a 36" Eastwood blast cabinet with glass bead media were installed.
 The vertical mill was converted to a precision drill press.
 In addition, we've added a Rockler horizontal clamping system to one of the benches near the CNC Mill.

 The School of Architecture's large format laser cutters are available to MakerSpace users.
 Currently they charge $10/hour ($3 minimum) for machine time; payable with Splash card or check.
 They have extended operating hours.
 Go to http://architecture.tulane.edu/dol/reserve-laser to schedule time on one of their three 36"x18" laser cutters.
 File formats are PDF or Illustrator.
 As with our Epilog laser cutters, use a line width of 0.001" to vector cut.
 Be sure to set your document size to their bed size of 36"x18" which is different from the bed size of the Epilogs.
 Bring your material and files (on a USB drive) to room 104 of Richardson Memorial Hall; student workers are there to help you get set up.